How Much Should You Tip Your Movers?

-Is your home under contract?
-Are you preparing for your move?
-Moving is hard work.
 That’s probably the biggest reason you hired movers in the first place – you want someone else to do all the heavy lifting.
+Moving day will be the conclusion of your labor and planning.

-There is no hard and fast rule about tipping movers, but there are guidelines you can consider when going through your move.
+There is no hard and fast rule about tipping professional movers, but there are guidelines you can consider when going through your move.
+A professional moving company will be your greatest ally in getting your stuff from point A to point B safely.

 Unlike getting service from a server or bartender, there are fewer expectations about tipping movers.
 You don’t need to think that you are obligated to give movers a tip if you don’t want to.
 They do not necessarily expect a gratuity from the client.

 Everyone is getting a standard hourly rate, and you may pay a significant sum to hire movers – particularly if you are moving a long distance.
-But you should know that movers – like most other service workers – love being tipped.
+But you should know that movers – like most others who are part of the service industry – love being tipped.

 If you think about it, your average server or bartender doesn’t work as hard as your mover does.
 Granted, the server or bartender may make a lot less an hour depending on the situation, but it is still worth contemplating.

-As you watch your movers, you are going to notice that they are doing a lot of serious work on your behalf.
-A tip might make a lot of sense considering the situation.
+As you watch your moving crew, you will notice that they are doing a lot of serious work on your behalf.
+A tip might make a lot of sense, considering the situation.

 Another thing to consider – your movers are handling one of the most significant situations in your life.
 They are helping you move your valuable possessions from one home to another.
 If they do a good job, the help they give you may be hard even to measure.

-While your ultimate desire may be to save money moving, giving a tip should be something that is considered when the service is outstanding.
+While your ultimate desire may be to save money moving, giving a cash tip should be considered when the service is outstanding.

-Let’s take a deeper dive into some of the considerations to think about when tipping a mover.
+Let’s take a deeper dive into some of the considerations of how much to tip a mover.

 If you go with a percentage, you could wind up paying way too much in your tip because the total cost of a move – especially a long-distance move – can be really high.
-Using a percentage would likely force you to pay way more in the tip than you should or would want to.
+Using a percentage would likely force you to pay way more in the moving tip than you should or would want to.
+Your total bill would skyrocket.
+A good rule of thumb would be following the advice below.

 Currently, the common rate for tipping movers is: